reactioncommerce/reaction-docs/website/versioned_docs/version-v1.1.0/deploying-reaction-using-docker.md

 #### Docker

 If you don't have a customized version of Reaction Commerce, you can use our official release builds that are [available on Docker Hub](https://hub.docker.com/r/reactioncommerce/reaction/) as `reactioncommerce/reaction:latest`.
-The official releases are built by [Circle CI](https://circleci.com/) every time code is merged into [the master branch on Github](https://github.com/reactioncommerce/reaction/tree/master).
+The official releases are built by [Circle CI](https://circleci.com/) every time code is merged into [the  branch on Github](https://github.com/reactioncommerce/reaction/tree/trunk).

 All you need to run the latest stable build of Reaction is a single Docker command (assuming you have a Mongo database hosted somewhere - e.g. [Compose.io](https://compose.io), etc.)